tduong10101/MangaDownloader/README.md

 # MangaDownloader
 This app automatic download manga chapter(s) base on given mangafox link.
-Please support manga author by buying their work whenever you can.
+Please support manga authors by buying their works whenever you can.
 Shout out to the foxes and thank you for the awesome page!
 ## Getting Started
 ### Prerequires